mcerven/mcblog/README.md

 # mcblog

-A simple blog website built using Jamstack architecture.
+A simple blog built using Jamstack architecture.

 ## Tech used
 - NextJS